GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: GRIT: Goal Recognition with Interpretable Trees

 \subsection{Decision Trees}

-For each goal location/goal type pair $g^{i,k}_t=(G^{i,k}_t, \tau^{i,k}_t)$, we train a decision tree which takes the feature values as input and outputs the likelihood $L(x^{i,k}_t|g^{i,k}_t)$ of the features given the goal/goal type.
-These likelihoods are combined with priors $P(g)$ to obtain a posterior distribution over goals, as shown in equation~\eqref{goal_prob_overview}.
+For each goal/goal type pair $g^{i,k}_t=(G^{i,k}_t, \tau^{i,k}_t)$, we train a decision tree which takes the feature values as input and outputs the likelihood $L(x^{i,k}_t|g^{i,k}_t)$ of the features given the goal and goal type.
+These likelihoods are combined with priors $P(g)$ to obtain a categorical posterior distribution over goals, as shown in Equation~\eqref{goal_prob_overview}.
 To obtain the output likelihood of the decision tree, we traverse the tree starting from the root based on the decision rule at each node until a leaf is reached.
-As can be seen in Figure \ref{fig:dt}, each edge in the tree is assigned a weight.
-The final likelihood value at each leaf node is calculated from the product of the initial likelihood of 0.5 with the multiplicative weights on each edge leading to that leaf.
+As shown in Figure \ref{fig:trained-tree}, each edge in the tree is assigned a weight.
+The likelihood value at each leaf node is calculated from the product of the initial likelihood of 0.5 with the weights on each edge leading to that leaf.